 - The literature search should have been completed within 12 months of manuscript submission.

-- All systematic reviews (with or without meta-analysis) should address all the items recommended in the PRISMA statement.
+- All systematic reviews (with or without meta-analysis) should address all items recommended in the PRISMA statement.

-- A structured Abstract should be added to the Main Document.
-Including headings Objective, Design, Data sources, Eligibility criteria for selecting studies, Results and Summary/Conclusion.
+- All titles should include 'a Systematic Review' or ‘a Systematic Review and Meta-analysis’.
+A structured Abstract should be added to the Main Document, including headings Objective, Design, Data sources, Eligibility criteria for selecting studies, Results and Conclusion.

 - Please include a summary box summarising in 3-4 clear and specific bullet points ‘What is already known’ and 'What are the new findings'.

 - Systematic review registration: please provide the registry and number (if registered) in the methods section.

 - Please consider whether the topic warrants a systematic review or whether a scoping review would be more appropriate.
 See here for guidance.space

 Narrative review articles should provide in-depth reviews (in the order of 4000-4500 words) of both established and new areas in sports and exercise medicine.
 If you feel your review warrants additional length, please consult the editorial office and/or mention the reason in your Cover letter.
 As a commitment to the values of equity, diversity, and inclusion (EDI) in research and publications, BJSM is encouraging researchers to consider how EDI principles are integrated into their study and research teams.
 As such, we require authors of Research Articles to add an Equity, Diversity, and Inclusion statement in the Methods section.
 Please see more details above.